 You may hear lots of groans or cries, and these are perfectly normal.
 It is important to remember this and try not to respond to every noise.
 If you hear them, wait a minute or two and see if they settle back to sleep.
 If you find yourself responding to every cry you may accidentally start a night waking habit.

 It is important to remember that a baby’s sleep cycles are different for an incredibly important reason – to keep them safe.
 It essentially serves as a measure of protection against Sudden Infant Death Syndrome (SIDS).

 The components of healthy sleep for your baby.

-Being flexible about bed times based on quality of previous sleep during the day and activity levels.
+- Being flexible about bedtimes based on the quality of previous sleep during the day and activity levels.

 Things you can do to encourage healthy sleep.